Find, Explore, and Install NuGet Packages

 Finding NuGet packages

-The easiest way to start the search is to use the corresponding context action that becomes available for unresolved namespaces:
+The easiest way to start the search for a NuGet package is to use the corresponding Alt+Enter action that becomes available for unresolved namespaces:

 ... and types:

 In any case, ReSharper will open the NuGet Browser window, where you will see all packages that contain the desired type or namespace.